nemanjap24/pwa-web-game/Help-draft.md

 - white squares = walls, you cannot roll through those (or you are not supposed to be able to get through them xd)

 # WIP
-- triangle? = if you hit it it will reset your position
+- blue square= if you hit it it will reset your position
 -